Culinary City Breaks: Where to Find the Best Local Flavors

 Real-world practice involves understanding the "Golden Ratio" of local dining: a 70/30 split between traditional establishments (the heritage) and modern interpretations (the innovation).
 Take Bangkok, where the distinction between a $2 Michelin-recommended street stall like Jay Fai and a high-end conceptual kitchen like Gaggan Anand represents the full spectrum of the city's gastronomic identity.

-The Pitfalls of Modern Food Travel
+Modern Food Travel Risks

 The primary mistake travelers make is over-reliance on algorithmic recommendations.
 Popular apps often create a "feedback loop" where the most-visited places get more visits simply because they are visible, leading to "menu homogenization."
 When every cafe in Lisbon starts serving the same avocado toast to please international crowds, the local Pastel de Nata culture risks becoming a caricature of itself.